cu-esiil-edu/MSUDENVER-DineWaterQuality2023/README.md

 ## Homepage

-### Welcome to the Metropolitan State University of Denver's ESIIL Stars 2023 Project Page!
+Welcome to the Metropolitan State University of Denver's ESIIL Stars 2023 Project Page!

+Our Research question is:

+> **What is the groundwater quantity, quality, and accessibility on the Diné Reservation?**

+In particular, we want to examine possible consequences from the 2015 Gold King Mine spill and 80 years of Uranium Mining in the region.

-Use the navigation bars on the left to explore our project.
+**Use the navigation bars on the left to explore our project.**